Atrate/LibgenCheck/README.md

                           increase verbosity (up to 2 times)             [count]

 Examples:
-  libgencheck.js *.*    check all files in the current folder libgencheck.js *.pdf  check all PDF files in the current folder
+  libgencheck *.*    check all files in the current folder libgencheck *.pdf  check all PDF files in the current folder
 ```

 ### [Changelog](./CHANGELOG)